ansible/ansible/docsite/latest/rst/playbooks_error_handling.rst

 Error Handling In Playbooks
 ===========================

+Ansible normally has defaults that make sure to check the return codes of commands and modules and it fails fast -- forcing an error to be dealt with unless you decide otherwise. y
 Sometimes a command that returns 0 isn't an error.
 Sometimes a command might not always need to report that it 'changed' the remote system.
 This section describes how to change the default behavior of Ansible for certain tasks so output and error handling behavior is